dennyzhang/challenges-kubernetes/README.md

 1. Use yaml to start one mysql server service with 1 instance.
 2. Use yaml to start one mysql client service with 2 instances.
 3. Verify mysql server resilience.
-   Delete the instance, confirm another one will be started automatically.
+   Delete the instance, confirm another one will be started with no data loss.
 ```
 - Main Tech: minikube, mysql, volume
 - See more: [Scenario-102](./Scenario-102)